On the Challenges of Fuzzing Techniques via Large Language Models: Abstract

 \section{Abstract}

-In the modern era where software plays a pivotal role, software security and vulnerability analysis have become essential for software development.
-Fuzzing test, as an efficient software testing method, are widely used in various domains.
-Moreover, the rapid development of Large Language Models (LLMs) has facilitated their application in the field of software testing, demonstrating remarkable performance.
-Considering existing fuzzing test techniques are not entirely automated and software vulnerabilities continue to evolve, there is a growing trend towards employing fuzzing test generated based on large language models.
-This survey provides a systematic overview of the approaches that fuse LLMs and fuzzing tests for software testing.
-In this paper, a statistical analysis and discussion of the literature in three areas, including LLMs, fuzzing test, and fuzzing test generated based on LLMs, are conducted by summarising the state-of-the-art methods up until 2024.
-Our survey also investigates the potential for widespread deployment and application of fuzzing test techniques generated by LLMs in the future.
+In the modern era where software plays a pivotal role, software security and vulnerability analysis are essential for secure software development.
+Fuzzing test, as an efficient and traditional software testing method, has been widely adopted across various domains.
+Meanwhile, the rapid development in Large Language Models (LLMs) has facilitated their application in the field of software testing, demonstrating remarkable performance.
+As existing fuzzing test techniques are not fully automated and software vulnerabilities continue to evolve, there is a growing interest in leveraging large language models to generate fuzzing test.
+In this paper, we present a systematic overview of the developments that utilize large language models for the fuzzing test.
+To our best knowledge, this is the first work that covers the intersection of three areas, including LLMs, fuzzing test, and fuzzing test generated based on LLMs.
+A statistical analysis and discussion of the literature are conducted by summarizing the state-of-the-art methods up to date of the submission.
+Our work also investigates the potential for widespread deployment and application of fuzzing test techniques generated by LLMs in the future, highlighting their promise for advancing automated software testing practices.